UNC Wilmington

 MAT 152: Statistical Methods

-3 UNCW Equivalencies UGETC Math Required Course, General Education
+3 University Equivalencies UGETC Math Required Course, General Education

 SOC 210: Introduction to Sociology 3 SOC 105: Introduction to Sociology UGETC Social/Behavioral Sciences Suggested Course, General Education